FrontierRobotics/pathfinder/docs/mainboard_power_supply.md

 The power supply for the mainboard is designed with the following features:

 * Ample current for the Raspberry Pi.
-* 5V and 3.3V buses.
-* Safe shutdown.
 * Wide voltage input range.
+* Selectively disabled 5V and 3.3V buses.
-* Critical power for mainboard power monitor.
+* Always-on 5V critical power for mainboard power monitor.

 ## Circuit Overview